Subsidence insurance

 What is subsidence?

 Subsidence is when the ground beneath your home sinks, causing your foundations to move with it.
-Subsidence can cause the building to shift, making it unstable and creating large cracks in the walls.
+This can lead to a subsiding house, making it unstable and creating large cracks in the walls.

-Read our guide to subsidence and find out if insurance for subsidence is included as standard in your home insurance policy.
+Read our guide to subsidence and find out if insurance for subsidence is likely to be included as standard in your home insurance policy.

 Patios, garden walls and driveways aren’t usually covered by home insurance for subsidence, unless the main structure of your home is also damaged.